pandas-dev/pandas/doc/source/io.rst

      ``PyTables`` only supports concurrent reads (via threading or processes).
 If you need reading and writing *at the same time*, you need to serialize these operations in a single thread in a single process.
 You will corrupt your data otherwise.
-See the issue (:`2397`) for more information.
+See the (:issue:`2397`) for more information.
    - If you use locks to manage write access between multiple processes, you may want to use :py:func:`~os.fsync` before releasing write locks.
 For convenience you can use ``store.flush(fsync=True)`` to do this for you.